Park Volusia

 • Yes!
 Park Volusia resident and visitor beach parking permits must be renewed annually.
 Online applications make the process quick and easy, provided you have the right documentation.

-• Driving on the beach is allowed on Daytona Beach and New Smyrna Beach.
+• Driving on the beach is allowed on Daytona Beach, Daytona Beach Shores, and New Smyrna Beach.
 While driving on Ormond Beach is allowed, at times it is limited to four-wheel-drive vehicles.
 Only the southern tip of Ponce Inlet is open to beach driving.

 • Beginning on October 1, 2024, a beach parking permit will allow Volusia County residents to drive on a Volusia County beach for free.
 However, visitors will have to pay a daily fee or purchase an annual parking permit online or at a Park Volusia office.
 Volusia County residents must register their vehicles to avoid paying the fees.

-• Volusia County beaches open to vehicles from 8:00 a.m. and 7:00 p.m. or sundown whichever is earlier from May 1 through Oct.
+• Volusia County beaches are open to vehicles from 8:00 a.m. to 7:00 p.m. or sundown whichever is earlier from May 1 through Oct.
 31, and between sunrise to sunset from Nov.
 1 to April 30, tides permitting.

-• Beginning October 1st, residents can apply for a no-cost parking pass and visitors can purchase an annual pass here online, in the Volusia County Beaches app, and at the registration events.
+• Beginning October 1st, residents can apply for a no-cost parking pass and visitors can purchase an annual pass here online, in the Volusia County Beaches app.
 A new Park Volusia office in Daytona Beach Shores will be open from 8:30 a.m. to 6 p.m., Monday through Saturday, at 2422 S. Atlantic Ave on October 1st.
 Stay tuned for a New Smyrna Beach Park Volusia location that will open in the near future.